tijsvandenheuvel/login_application/security-app/team_3.md

 ## assignment

-a web application where
+We have to make a web application where
 - users can register themselves with a username and password
 - users can authenticate themselves using their registered username and password.

-the application should securely store passwords
+The application should securely store passwords

-passwords conforms to NIST guidelines [doc](https://pages.nist.gov/800-63-3/sp800-63b.html) section 5.1.1.1
+passwords must conform to NIST guidelines [doc](https://pages.nist.gov/800-63-3/sp800-63b.html) section 5.1.1.1

 the passwords from [HIBP](https://haveibeenpwned.com/) should be used as blacklist